At the beginning of April, we took on the challenge to stick to one workout for an entire month to see how it may change our fitness and perspective.

-After a week or so, I caught on and my muscle memory started to kick in.
+After a week or so, we caught on and our muscle memory started to kick in.

-I liked the Signature class because it relies more on choreography instead of an 80’s-style aerobic workout, which reminded me of my cheerleading days.
+We liked the Signature class because it relies more on choreography instead of an 80’s-style aerobic workout.

 Katia does throw in some “pop-ups,” which are actually just burpees to a beat.
 There are about 10 in one of the songs, but who’s counting?

-By accident once, I tried the class level above, "Full-Out," which is based off the signature class choreography but ups the ante adding more difficult, faster moves.
+By accident once, we tried the class level above, "Full-Out," which is based off the signature class choreography but ups the ante adding more difficult, faster moves.

-I decided to stick to the Signature classes for this first month where I became super comfortable and even started to look forward to each day of dances.
+We decided to stick to the Signature classes for this first month -- where we became super comfortable and even started to look forward to each day of dances.

-Sculpt consists of lots of leg lift series, ab and arm work and everything in between.
+Sculpt consists of lots of leg lift series, abdomen and arm work -- and everything in between.
 Think light weights, resistance bands and ankle weights.
 It hurts.
-I started to see changes in my body from these sculpt workouts within days.
+We started to see changes from these sculpt workouts within days.
 Everything just felt a little bit tighter!

-By week two, my body was tired and my muscles were sore.
-The cardio class keeps you moving for 60 minutes straight and the sculpt sections really focus on tiny “sculpting” muscles that you would use in most workouts.
+By week two, we were tired and our muscles were sore.
+The cardio class kept us moving for 60 minutes straight and the sculpt sections really focused on tiny “sculpting” muscles that we would use in most workouts.

 29 classes in 30 days

-In total, I completed 29 classes in 30 days.
-I even found myself cancelling a date once to fit in a class instead.
+In total, we completed 29 classes in 30 days.

-By the end of the month, I looked forward to the dances and felt super confident in class.
+By the end of the month, we looked forward to the dances and felt super confident in class.

-I mean, who doesn’t love dancing to Britney Spears with your BFF … and counting it as a workout!
+I mean, who doesn’t love dancing to Britney Spears with your BFF … and count it as a workout!

 ABC News' Elisa Tang and Faith Bernstein produced and contributed to this report.